Security

 We provide an after hours escort service to carparks, colleges and accommodation immediately adjacent to the University.

-If required, please contact Security on (+61 8) 6488 3020 half an hour prior and a uniformed officer will respond.
+If required, please contact Security on telephone (+61 8) 6488 2222 and a uniformed officer will respond promptly to your call.

 Other security groups